1000-Peso Travel Challenge: Bacalla Woods Campsite

 We gathered somewhere near the bonfire and we all started talking about anything, but mostly about how we can improve Cebu Blogging Community.
 I mean, what else can 12 bloggers talk about in the middle of the night, with nothing else to do and no internet connection?

-I rarely join social gatherings at night, because most of the time, whenever I go climb a mountain, my companions would go resort to drinking so I would end up sleeping early because I do not want to join them.
+I rarely join social gatherings at night, because whenever I go climb a mountain, my companions would go resort to drinking so I would end up sleeping early because I do not want to join them.
 It is simply something I do not enjoy.
 I have nothing against it. 🙂 It was great that none of us actually drank something that night.

 Karang and Kaoshikii